DaRubyMiner360/Spiritual-Development/README.md

 Spiritual is a communication tool made for chating.<!--- It is primarily made for chating about Spirit Engine though.-->

 ## Getting Started
-You can download the jar file from [Spiritual](https://github.com/DaRubyMiner360/Spiritual).
+You can download the jar files from [Spiritual](https://github.com/DaRubyMiner360/Spiritual).

 You can also clone the repository to a local destination using git: